Bipolar Ionization in HVAC Systems: Evidence and Applications

 Commercial office buildings and schools: Following increased attention to infectious disease and airborne transmission in HVAC systems, facilities managers in commercial and institutional buildings installed bipolar ionization systems rapidly beginning in 2020.
 Many installations preceded research-based efficacy studies, leading to retrospective scrutiny of procurement decisions.

 Healthcare facilities: Infection control requirements in hospitals and ambulatory care settings are governed in part by the American Institute of Architects (AIA) Facility Guidelines Institute (FGI) Guidelines for Design and Construction of Health Care Facilities, which specifies ventilation rates and filtration requirements.
-Bipolar ionization is not listed as a code-required or code-approved substitution for minimum air changes or HEPA-grade filtration in these settings.
+Bipolar ionization is not verified as a code-required or code-approved substitution for minimum air changes or HEPA-grade filtration in these settings.

 Schools and K-12 facilities: The EPA's Tools for Schools program emphasizes source control and ventilation as primary IAQ strategies.
 Bipolar ionization appears in supplemental discussion but is not a primary recommended intervention under that framework.